 Historically, stock options have been awarded to key employees, officers and non-employee directors.
-Effective May 2015, the director compensation structure was revised to eliminate the grant of stock options to non-employee directors.
 In December 2017, the Compensation & Management Development Committee of the Board of Directors approved a change to the long-term incentive award program eliminating the grant of stock options and replacing this award with a grant of performance restricted stock units as further described below.
-As a result, stock options were not granted during the years ended October 31, 2019 and 2018.
-Stock options typically vest ratably over a three-year period with service and continued employment as the vesting conditions.
+As a result, stock options were not granted during the years ended October 31, 2020, 2019, and 2018.
+Stock options typically vested ratably over a three-year period with service and continued employment as the vesting conditions.
 Our stock options may be exercised up to a maximum of ten years from the date of grant.
-The fair value of the stock options is determined on the grant date and expensed over the vesting period resulting in an increase in additional paid-in-capital.
-For employees who are nearing retirement-eligibility, we recognize stock option expense ratably over the shorter of the vesting period or the period from the grant-date to the retirement-eligibility date.
+The fair value of the stock options was determined on the grant date and expensed over the vesting period resulting in an increase in additional paid-in-capital.
+We used the Black-Scholes pricing model to estimate the grant date fair value.
+The inputs to this model included expected volatility, expected term, a risk-free rate and expected dividend rate at the time of grant.
+For employees who were nearing retirement-eligibility, we recognized stock option expense ratably over the shorter of the vesting period or the period from the grant-date to the retirement-eligibility date.